 Xiumei (Mei) Long, Associate Director, has a passion for higher education that started with her fulfilling college experience and her teaching experience in universities in China.
 She loves having meaningful conversations with students about their education, career and personal development and empowering them to maximize what the university and life have to offer.
 Mei is a globally minded person and enjoys connecting with people from diverse backgrounds and with different interests.
 She loves yoga and swimming and spends her spare time hiking, kayaking, fishing, crabbing, gardening and traveling with families and friends.
 Mei earned her M.S.Ed. in Higher Education from Penn’s Graduate School of Education.
 Her professional experience also includes working at Penn’s Tutoring Center and Career Services office.
 Mei can be reached at email@example.com.

-Teran Tadal, Associate Director, is a contact for students who are interested in internal transfer to or dual degree.
-She manages the Wharton Senior Capstone, equity and access programming for Wharton undergraduates, and the Division’s pre-college summer programs.
-Teran also works closely with the Office of Undergraduate Admissions and is a point of contact for LEAD and LBW alumni.
+Teran Tadal, Associate Director, is excited about helping students with their academic journey at Wharton.
+She manages equity and access programming for Wharton undergraduates including the Wharton Successful Transition & Empowerment Program (STEP), and the Division’s pre-college summer programs.
+Teran also works closely with the Office of Undergraduate Admissions and is a point of contact for LEAD and LBW alumni at the University.
 She earned her B.A. in Environmental Studies from Union College (NY) and her M.S.Ed. in Higher Education from the University of Pennsylvania.
 In her spare time, she loves to travel, to explore Philadelphia, try new foods, play soccer, and write about herself in the third person.
 Teran can be reached at firstname.lastname@example.org.

 Jenna Tesauro, Associate Director, oversees the Wharton Peer Advising Fellows and their outreach to the student community.
 She is also the primary contact for external transfer students.
 Jenna has lots of experience working with students interested in co-curricular programming and leadership, having previously been part of the Student Life team in the Division.
 She received her B.A. in Psychology with minors in Biology and Philosophy from Bucknell University and her M.S.Ed. in Higher Education Administration from the University of Pennsylvania’s Graduate School of Education.
 When not at work, Jenna enjoys manically supporting Philadelphia sports teams, traveling internationally, overanalyzing pop culture and visiting the Jersey shore. email@example.com.